About Mercury Mount St. Helens

 Historical note: Mercury Northwest was itself originally organized as MARA NW, a chapter of the Mercury Amateur Radio Association.
 That worldwide association and its regional chapters and affiliate organizations has waxed and waned over the years, and historical information may be found scattered across the Internet.
 One article about the group appeared in the February 1985 Ensign.

-Other MNW-affiliated groups include CARS, which serves the greater Portland, OR area; and LDS Radio Canada.
+Other MNW-affiliated groups include the Cascade Amateur Radio Society (CARS), which serves the greater Portland, OR area; and LDS Radio Canada.

 Our net operates primarily on LCARA's 2m repeater.
 Some LCARA (Lower Columbia Amateur Radio Association) members also participate in CCACS (Cowlitz County Auxiliary Communications Service).
 Several participants are also members of the Clark County Amateur Radio Club (CCARC) or the Wahkiakum County Amateur Radio Club (N7WAH ARC).